 \section{Simulation of the pair-echo emission}

 To produce the pair-echo SEDs in different time windows we employ the Monte-Carlo code CRPropa~3 (version 3.2), which simulates the development of the pair-echo emission given a primary VHE photon spectrum injected in the intergalactic medium \cite{crpropa3}.
-The source is located at the center of a sphere with radius $D$ equal to the comoving distance to the source.
+The source is located at the center of a sphere with radius $D$ equal to the comoving distance to the source\footnote{A redshift $z=0.151$ is sufficiently nearby for a reliable EBL implementation within CRPropa3, see Figure B.1 in \citep{Kalashev23}.}.
 We assume that the source emits VHE photons in the range 0.1-30 TeV according to Eq.~\eqref{eqn:logpar}, and re-weight the SED accordingly when a cutoff is adopted.
 These photons are injected considering an aperture cone of 1.6$^{\circ}$, as inferred from the break in the LHAASO light curve~\cite{lhaaso23}.
 The choice of the cone aperture is based on the GRB emission model adopted by the LHAASO collaboration.
 We note that a larger opening angle could affect the cascade flux only for large time delays.
 However, for the time delays considered in this work, this parameter does not significantly impact the results.